cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 The text of the literal is an IPv4address or IPv6address as per
 {{Section 3.2.2 of -uri}}.

-With the lower-case app-string `ip`, the value of the literal is a byte string representing the binary IP address.
+With the lower-case app-string prefix `ip`, the value of the literal is a byte string representing the binary IP address.
-With the upper-case app-string `IP`, the literal is such a byte string tagged with tag number 54, if an IPv6address is used, or tag number 52, if an IPv4address is used.
+With the upper-case app-string prefix `IP`, the literal is such a byte string tagged with tag number 54, if an IPv6address is used, or tag number 52, if an IPv4address is used.

-As an additional case, the upper-case app-string `IP''` can be used with a prefix such as `2001:db8::/56` or `192.0.2.0/24`, with the equivalent tag as its value.
+As an additional case, the upper-case app-string prefix `IP''` can be used with an IP address prefix such as `2001:db8::/56` or `192.0.2.0/24`, with the equivalent tag as its value.
 (Note that {{-iptag}} representations of address prefixes need to implement the truncation of the address byte string as described in
 {{Section 4.2 of -iptag}}; see example below.)